-Jamaican-born Canadian pianist Maria Thompson Corley was raised in Canada.
-She has appeared on radio, television, and concert stages in Canada, the United States, Central America, the Caribbean, Bermuda and Europe, both as a solo and collaborative artist, including performances in Budapest at the Liszt Academy, and in Carnegie Recital Hall, Aaron Davis Hall and Alice Tully Hall, all in New York City.
-She has collaborated with such artists as Metropolitan Opera soprano Priscilla Baskerville, Juno Award-winning clarinetist James Campbell and Grammy-winning clarinetist Doris Hall-Gulati, Grammy-nominated baritone Randall Scarlata, and members of the New York Philharmonic Orchestra and the Philadelphia Orchestra.
-Her performances as soloist with orchestra include engagements with the Tallahassee Symphony Orchestra under the baton of Gunther Schuller, the Lancaster Symphony Orchestra, conducted by Stephen Gunzenhauser, and the Allegro Chamber Orchestra, with Brian Norcross.
+Jamaican-born pianist Maria Thompson Corley was raised in Canada.
+She has appeared on radio, television, and/or concert stages in Canada, the United States, Central America, the Caribbean, Bermuda and Europe, both as a solo and collaborative artist, including performances in Budapest at the Liszt Academy, and in Carnegie Recital Hall, Aaron Davis Hall and Alice Tully Hall, all in New York City.
+She has collaborated with such artists as Metropolitan Opera soprano Priscilla Baskerville, Juno Award-winning clarinetist James Campbell, Grammy-winning clarinetist Doris Hall-Gulati, Grammy-nominated baritone Randall Scarlata, and members of the New York Philharmonic and Philadelphia Orchestras.
+Her performances as soloist with orchestra include engagements with the Tallahassee Symphony Orchestra under the baton of Gunther Schuller.
 She has also performed with the Philadelphia-based Black Pearl Chamber Orchestra, directed by Jeri-Lynne Johnson.

-Her first CD, Dreamer, a collaboration with tenor Darryl Taylor, was released internationally on the Naxos label.
-Her subsequent discs, on Albany, include a recording of the first twelve of African American composer Leslie Adams’ etudes for solo piano (seven of which she world-premiered) and Soulscapes, consisting of music for solo piano by African American women.
-Maria Corley’s recording of “Troubled Water” by Margaret Bonds, included in Soulscapes, was featured in the HBO Family documentary, Kabreeya’s Salad Days, and her performance of Leslie Adams’s Etude in C sharp Minor is featured in Timothy Greenfield-Sanders’s new documentary, Toni Morrison: The Pieces I Am.
-Her self-released CDs include Of the Father’s Love Begotten: A Contemplative Christmas and Music from the Novel Letting Go.
+Her first CD, Dreamer, released internationally on Naxos, contains collaborations with tenor Darryl Taylor.
+Her subsequent discs, on Albany, include a recording of the first twelve of African American composer Leslie Adams’s etudes for solo piano (seven of which she world-premiered) and Soulscapes, consisting of music for solo piano by African American women.
+Maria Corley’s recording of “Troubled Water” by Margaret Bonds, included in Soulscapes, was featured in the HBO Family documentary, Kabreeya’s Salad Day.
+Her performance of Leslie Adams’s Etude in C sharp Minor is featured in Timothy Greenfield-Sanders’s documentary, Toni Morrison: The Pieces I Am.

 Aside from being an accomplished pianist, Maria Corley is a voice actor who has done spots for Santander, University of Pennsylvania, Unisys, Suntrust and others, an award-winning poet, and an author.
-She has contributed to Broad Street Review, an online arts magazine, and Huffington Post.
+She has contributed to Broad Street Review, an online arts magazine, and blogged for Huffington Post.
 Her first novel, Choices, was published by Kensington, and her current release, Letting Go, was published by Createspace.
 Her poems and short stories have appeared in Chaleur, Fledgling Rag, Kaleidoscope, Midnight and Indigo, and The Write Launch.

-She is also a composer and arranger of music for both solo voice and chorus, with pieces commissioned and/or recorded by the Florida A&M University Concert Choir, MUSE: Cincinnati’s Womens Choir, the Tallahassee Boys Choir, California State University East Bay, countertenor Darryl Taylor and soprano Randye Jones.
+She is also a composer and arranger of music for both solo voice and chorus, with pieces commissioned and/or recorded by the Florida A&M University Concert Choir, MUSE: Cincinnati’s Womens Choir, the Tallahassee Boys Choir, California State University East Bay, countertenor Darryl Taylor and sopranos Louise Toppin and Randye Jones.
 Her choral music is published by Walton Music Corporation.
-Her song cycle Grasping Water has been added to the curricula of the University of Michigan (Ann Arbor), Jackdaws Music Education Trust in the U.K., and University of California (Irvine).
+Her song cycle Grasping Water has been added to the curricula of courses about art song at University of Michigan (Ann Arbor), Jackdaws Music Education Trust in the U.K., and University of California (Irvine).
 Her cycle For Terry is published by Classical Vocal Reprints.
 Her arrangement of “Mary Had a Baby” for women’s voices is published by Walton.
 She served as a panelist for the Hampsong Foundation's "The Art of Democracy" series, along with Thomas Hampson, Louise Toppin, Mark Clague and Bill Banfield.
 Her debut mini-opera, The Sky Where You Are, commissioned by An Opera Theatre in 2020, is part of the Decameron Opera Coalition’s award-winning online production, Tales From a Safe Distance.
 The entire series was added to the Library of Congress in 2021.

 Maria Corley leads an active and busy concert life.
-Her appearances include a collaboration with countertenor Darryl Taylor in a concert sponsored by the Smithsonian Museum of African American History and featured artist at the Epidaurus Festival in Cavtat, Croatia.
+Her appearances include a collaboration with countertenor Darryl Taylor in a concert sponsored by the Smithsonian Museum of African American History and a solo recital at the Epidaurus Festival in Cavtat, Croatia.
 Maria Corley is also half of Duo Chiaroscuro (Sara Male, cello), whose endeavors include “Silence Optional” concerts for people on the autism spectrum, or others who can't attend classical concerts because of difficulties with remaining absolutely still.

 Her compositions can be purchased by filling out a contact form on this site, or at Sheet Music Plus. https://www.sheetmusicplus.com/publishers/published-by-maria-thompson-corley-sheet-music/3012975